alphagov/paas-tech-docs/source/documentation/guidance/php-database.md

 ### Patch Wordpress to enable SSL connections

-Search for the `mysqli_real_connect` function call in the `wp-includes/wp-db.php` file, and insert the following code before it:
+Insert the following code before the `mysqli_real_connect` function call in the `wp-includes/wp-db.php` file:

 ```